hgeaydem/openshift-virt-labs/docs/workshop/content/live-migration.md

 Note the removal of the `SchedulingDisabled` annotation on the '`STATUS` column.

-> **NOTE**: Just because this node has become active again doesn't mean that the virtual machine will 'fail back' and Live Migrate back to it.
+> **TIP**: Just because this node has become active again doesn't mean that the virtual machine will 'fail back' and Live Migrate back to it.